priyamDalmia/predator-prey/README.md

-﻿# Adversarial Pursuit Game environment for Multi-Agent Systems.

-The goal of this project is to serve as platform for research on interpretability in multi-agent reinforcement learning.
+﻿# Predator-Prey Variations

+This is the collection of environments inspiried from the classic predator-prey reinforcement learning environment.
+Each environemnt supports multiple agents and serve as a platform to test multi-agent algorithms.

+## Variations

+1. Classic Predator-Prey.
+2. Communication Predator-Prey.
+3. Hunter-Souct Predator-Prey.
+4. Reward Sharing Predator-Prey.

 ## Game features